jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

 8. Cancel after the 1st layer is put down (Or sooner if it's obviously not going to stick)
 9. Raize Z by 10mm (To get your extruder out of the way)
 10. Set the bed temp to your preset (So you'll be ready for the next run
-11. Remove the 1st layer and inspect the buttom
+11. Remove the 1st layer and inspect the bottom
    * You should have COMPLETE coverage on the 1st layer no gaps
+   * Layer should be completely fused (dosen't separate along extrusion lines when pulled
    * It's better to over be a little over extruded on the 1st layer then under extruded
  8. If there we're gaps add a correction of -0.05 and repeat (For our example -0.40 + -0.05 = -0.45